omgnetwork/elixir-omg/docs/stack_architecture.md

 #### Purpose

 Blockchain of transactions for our application.
 Continually submits block hashes to the root chain, as required by the Plasma construction.
+Described in the [Tesuji design docs](tesuji_blockchain_design.md).

 ## Client Services